galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 > ### {% icon question %} Questions
 >
-> Based on information provided by __MultiQC__, is it necessary to trimming/filtering the reads?
+> Based on the information provided by __MultiQC__, is it necessary to trimming/filtering the reads?
 >
 > > ### {% icon solution %} Solution
 > >